DranovEgor/lstm-yandex-stocks/README.md

-# LSTM for Yandex stocks
+# LSTM for Yandex stocks!